mrmarkuz/ns8-openvpnui/README.md

 Configure the FQDN and browse to it.
 Login with username admin and password Nethesis,1234

+In OpenVPN UI settings, set the Management interface to `10.0.70.1:2080`

+In the OpenVPN Server configuration, set DNS servers and subnets

+Create a certificate on the certificate page

+Click on the certificate name to download the client .ovpn file

+Import the file on a client and connect

 ## Uninstall

 To uninstall the instance: